 Are you allowed open fires whilst camping?

-You need permission to light a fire on someone’s land, when you are remote camping in the Lake District.
-In fact, you need permission to wild camp but while you may get away with pitching up a tent, unless you are in a really secluded area a fire will be noticeable.
+You need permission to light a fire on someone’s land, when you are remote camping.
+In fact, you need permission to camp but while you may get away with pitching up a tent, unless you are in a really secluded area a fire will be noticeable.

 Ready?
 Then pack your backpack and head to the lakes for an adventure to remember!